Deployment Overview of Redis on Server¶

 File and Directory Structure¶

-The Redis installation adheres to the following directory structure for configuration and data:
+The Redis installation utilizes the following standard directory structure:

 -